girishjjain/DevResx/scala.md

 * primitives in Java are objects in Scala
 * if statement yields a value
 * there is no need for explicit return (it's optional), the last expression becomes return value
+* In Java, you “implement” interface, in Scala, you “extend” or “mix in” traits.
+* method parameters are vals (immutable) and not vars
+* classes can’t have static members, instead, Scala has Singleton objects
+* Scala implicitly imports members of packages java.lang and scala, as well as members of a singleton object named Predef, into every Scala source file
+* a function value is an object.
+Function types are classes that can be inherited by subclasses

 ### Variable arguments
 * To indicate that a parameter can take variable number of arguments, use an asterisk after the last parameter's type.
 * To pass an array to a method that takes variable number of parameters, you can use array explode notation (_*), for e.g. max(numbers: _*)

+### Return Types
+* In Java, the type of the value returned from a method is its return type.
+In Scala, that same concept is called result type.
+* A result type of ```Unit``` indicates the function returns no interesting value.
+Scala’s ```Unit``` type is similar to Java’s void type.

 ### Strings